ContainerSSH/containerssh.github.io/docs/blog/2021/03/19/we-messed-up.md

 These images should have never made it to the Docker Hub, our testing procedures (obviously lacking) should have caught this and [we are determined to fix them](https://github.com/ContainerSSH/images/issues/1). **We are very sorry for the inconvenience and the potential outage this issue has caused.**

 !!! tip "Please reach out to us"
-    If you need to reach out quickly you can [tag or DM us in Twitter](https://twitter.com/ContainerSSH) or [tag the @ContainerSSH role on the Debugged.it Discord](https://discord.gg/CFMMqwS) to notify the core maintainers.
+    If you need to reach out quickly you can [tag or DM us in Twitter](https://twitter.com/ContainerSSH) to notify the core maintainers.

 ## Versioning in the future